-If the employer exercises a substantial degree of control over how the job is performed, the worker should be classified as an employee.
+If the employer exercises a substantial degree of control over how the job is performed, the worker should be classified as an employee, which may lead to a reversal of the unemployment denial.
 For example, if the employer sets the workers schedule, tells the worker how to perform the job, and the employer provides tools or materials, the worker should be classified as an employee even if the employer argues that the employee is an independent contractor.